 Fringe Festival-ing.
 August is one of my favourite months in Edinburgh; the buzz and energy that comes with the Fringe Festival is like nothing else, and I love having the world’s largest arts festival on my doorstep.
 I wasn’t able to see as many shows as last year, but the handful I did see were fantastic.

 Climbing Ben Nevis.
 It’s no Everest by any means, but standing at the top of the highest mountain in the UK was a satisfying feeling.
-I really lucked out in terms of weather, with glaring sunshine throughout the ascent, and beautiful views amongst thick patches of fog at the summit.
+I really lucked out in terms of weather, with glaring sunshine throughout the ascent, and beautiful views amidst thick patches of fog at the summit.

 Exploring new (and familiar) corners of Scotland.
-After climbing Ben Nevis, I crashed at a nearby bed & breakfast in Fort William – a small town in the Highlands, set on the banks of Loch Linnhe.
+After climbing Ben Nevis, I crashed at a nearby bed and breakfast in Fort William – a small town in the Highlands, set on the banks of Loch Linnhe.
 The following day, I drove through Glencoe – one of the most scenic (and one of my absolute favourite) spots in Scotland – on the way back to Edinburgh.

 I also spent a lovely day in North Berwick, a seaside village situated an hour outside of Edinburgh.
 Apart from a leisurely walk to the top of Berwick Law to admire the panoramic views, I spent most of the day meandering along the beach, and sampled some of North Berwick’s best food and drink.
 Artisan coffee from Steampunk and fresh seafood from The Lobster Shack were a few foodie highlights from my visit.